 Ten minutes by boat from the mainland in Roaringwater Bay, Sherkin Island (Inisherkin) boasts a sheltered pier, beaches, nature-filled walks and an operational Marine Station.
 The ruins of Dunalong Castle near the pier was once home to the O’Driscoll clan.
 Sights include a box-shaped megalithic tomb, remains of two forts and a 15th century Franciscan Friary.

 Spot minke whales, dolphins, basking sharks, harbour porpoises, turtles, sunfish and seabirds on an unforgettable whale-watching trip out of Baltimore, West Cork’s centre for such trips.
-Sightings are common from April to December with humpback and fin whales coming inshore to feed in summer.
+Discover everything you need to know in our Cork whale watching guide.

 3. Cape Clear Island

 Just off the southwest coast of Cork, Cape Clear Island is Ireland’s southernmost inhabited area.
 This official Gaeltacht island is divided east-west by a narrow isthmus aptly named The Waist.
-It’s popular for sailing, hiking, bird-watching and fishing with trips to the iconic Fastnet Lighthouse Rock.
+It’s popular for sailing, hiking, bird-watching and fishing with trips to the iconic Fastnet Lighthouse.